-Hew different it was in the Cities.
-People mixed with people of many tribes, they heard strange tongues, tribal sanctions were gone, people were away from their parents, men had to work to the clock instead of to the distance had to be browned to to the formulation sum.
-For the women there were no fields to till, for the children ne cattle to herd, payment was made in cash.
+How different it was in the Cities.
+People mixed with people of many tribes, they heard strange tongues, tribal sanctions were gone, people were away from their parents, men had to work to the clock instead of to the sun.
+Long distances had to be travelled to work in crowded trains.
+For the women there were no fields to till, for the children no cattle to herd, payments had to be made in cash.
 They had to have money to pay rents, train fare, to buy food, children had to be clothed.
-Poligamy does not fit into Gity life.
+Poligamy does not fit into City life.
 Who was to care for the aged?
 Who was to look after the children while the wives went to work?
-The children went to school and get a smattering of education.
+The children went to school and got a smattering of education.
 They were not happy to do the work their fathers did.
 Often it was difficult to find employment and then one was in fear of being sent out of the City.
-In the City, liquer was more easily available to the young than in tribal society.
+In the City, liquor was more easily available to the young than in tribal society.